Relational API Operations

 Return Value:

-Returns the result of Sequelize dataModel.findAndCountAll() — includes total count and matched rows.
+Returns the result of Sequelize dataModel.findAndCountAll() — including total count and an array of rows.

 {